| Trip code | ATT-HAAT |

 Helambu Ama Yangri Trekking Altitude Guide

 The trek begins at approximately 1,400 meters and gradually ascends through beautiful forested valleys, traditional villages, and alpine meadows.
-With daily trekking distances averaging 5–7 hours and altitude gains spread over many days, this trek is designed to provide safe and steady acclimatization.
-By the time you reach Ama Yangri, your body will have adapted well to the elevation, minimizing health risks.
+With daily trekking distances averaging 5–7 hours and altitude gains spread over many days, this trek is designed to provide safe and steady acclimatisation.
+By the time you reach Ama Yangri, your body will have adapted well to the elevation, minimising health risks.

 Key Altitude Points: